Background Check Guidelines for Current and Future Employees

 The Value of a Comprehensive Background Check

-Good things come to those who don’t cut corners and that includes employers looking to save money and time in their employee screening practices.
+Good things come to those who don’t cut corners.
+This applies to employers looking to save money and time in their employee screening practices.
 In the age of Google, when the answers to life’s limitless questions are only a few keystrokes away, it’s become even more tempting than before to opt for speed over accuracy.
-But a thorough investigation of any topic, including the eligibility of potential hires, takes time.
-The potential savings and security for your company are worth the added effort of performing comprehensive background checks that include piece-meal searches of each critical area of a background check.
-A comprehensive background check that includes each of these pieces should take about a day to complete on average, but it’s worth the assurance that you’ve brought the best people onboard with your company.
+But a thorough investigation of any topic, such as the eligibility of potential hires, does take time to be done properly.

-It won’t take long to look up a candidate’s driving record, but searches that will require a longer investment of time will include investigations of:
+It does not long to look up a candidate’s driving record, for example, but the searches that require a longer investment of time to investigate include:

 Background Screening for Massage Therapists